On Saturday 16 and Sunday 17 August we will be trialling Metro Tunnel services between Sunbury, Cranbourne and Pakenham East.

-There will be more services compared to the usual Saturday timetable, with the team running as many trains as possible as we work towards developing the Metro Tunnel timetable.
+There will be more services compared to the usual weekend timetable, with the team running as many trains as possible to trial new systems and infrastructure.

 Passengers heading to and from the city will need to disembark the train and change to a different service as part of their journey.

-Passengers heading out of the city will need to catch a Frankston Line train to Caulfield and change to a Cranbourne/Pakenham line or catch a Werribee/Williamstown line train to Footscray to change to the Sunbury Line.
+When heading out of the city, passengers will need to catch a Frankston Line train to Caulfield and change to a Cranbourne/Pakenham line or catch a Werribee/Williamstown line train to Footscray to change to the Sunbury Line.
 Trains will run through the Metro Tunnel without passengers.

 Things to look out for:

-- The PTV Journey Planner will show the timetable for the Sunbury, Cranbourne and Pakenham lines on the day, however there will be no live updates in the event of an incident.
+- The Transport Victoria Journey Planner will show the timetable for the Sunbury, Cranbourne and Pakenham lines on the day, however there will be no live updates in the event of an incident.

 - Information displays on trains and some automatic announcements will announce services travelling through the Metro Tunnel eg. showing a Sunbury train's destination as Pakenham via the Metro Tunnel.